fillefrans/pi/README.md

 ####General
-* We are requiring HTML5, and using native functions wherever possible
+* We are requiring HTML5, using native functions wherever possible
 * WebWorkers allow for background processing.
 * GreenSock [GSAP](https://www.greensock.com/tag/tutorial/).
 * Leaflet [Leaflet](http://leafletjs.com/) as a replacement for Google Maps.